xdanny/motherduckdbt/README.md

     *(If you're running this in a provided environment, the files are likely already present.)*
     ```bash
     # git clone <repository_url>
-    # cd nba_mvp_dashboard
     ```

 2.  **Navigate to the project root directory:**
     If you've just cloned, you should already be there.
-The root directory is `nba_mvp_dashboard/`.

 3.  **Install Python dependencies with UV:**
-    We use UV for Python environment management as it's faster than pip:
+    This project uses UV for Python environment management as it's significantly faster than pip.
     ```bash
-    # Install UV if you don't have it
+    # Install UV if you don't have it (one-time setup)
     curl -fsSL https://astral.sh/uv/install.sh | bash
+    # If curl fails, ensure you have curl installed or use another method from https://github.com/astral-sh/uv

-    # Create a virtual environment and install dependencies
+    # Create a virtual environment using UV
     uv venv .venv

+    # Activate the virtual environment
     source .venv/bin/activate  # On Windows: .venv\Scripts\activate

+    # Install dependencies from requirements.txt using UV
     uv pip install -r requirements.txt
     ```

+    UV Benefits:
+    - Much faster than pip (typically 10-100x faster)
+    - Reliable dependency resolution
+    - Built-in virtual environment management
+    - Compatible with standard pip requirements.txt files

 ## Running the Project